robertshaw87/code-drills/10 - Node and Algorithms/05 - Fake Coins Stack/README.md

 Your success in the previous

-You are given 10 stacks of 10 identical coins and an
+You are given 10 stacks of 10 identical coins and an analytical scale that can tell you the exact weight of

 <hr>